Yui-H8/Datacamp/AI_Understanding Artificial Intelligence.md

 ### Unmasking a hotel booking AI system
 ### The AI and Internet-of-Things (IoT) symbiosis
 ex.
 Temperature and ultrasonic sensors to detect people's presence in rooms of the house and regulate room temperature accordingly
+### Structured or unstructured?
+Datasets are no longer just lists of registries following a tabular row-column format.
+More and more AI solutions can handle data collections in a variety of formats: images, videos, text, audio, etc.

+---
 ## 3. Harnessing AI in Organizations

 ## 4. The human side of AI